lizmat/articles/5to6-phasers.md

 a special type of exception, the so-called "control exception".
 Whenever a warning is generated in Perl 6, a control exception is thrown.
 Which you can catch with the `CONTROL` phaser.
-Here's an example that will not show
+Here's an example that will not show warnings for using uninitialized values in expressions.

     # Perl 6
     CONTROL {
-        when CX::Warn {    # control exception type associated with warnings note .message
+        when CX::Warn {    # Control eXception type associated with Warnings note .message
               unless .message.starts-with('Use of uninitialized value');
         }
     }

-Sadly, there are currently no warning categories defined in Perl 6.
-So you will have to check for the actual `message` of the control exception of type `CX::Warn`.
+There are currently no warning categories defined in Perl 6.
+So you will have to check for the actual `message` of the control exception of type `CX::Warn`, as shown above.

 The controle exception mechanism is also used for quite a lot of other functionality apart from warnings.
 The following statements also create